 This form has little in common with the classic tanto, but is popular and widely used due to its strength.

-Description of the Japanese Tanto sword
+Description of the Japanese sword Tanto

-The classic tanto should be done like this:
+Classic tanto should be done like this:

 Parameter Meaning Japanese designation